,

 Mackie CR-X / smaller alternatives

 If your space or budget is tighter, smaller 3- to 4-inch monitors exist, but a 5-inch pair is worth stretching for.
-For very small rooms, also consider checking mixes on quality reference headphones as a second perspective.
+If you genuinely cannot spend this much, our picks for the best studio monitors under $200 cover the cheaper end, and for very small rooms it is worth checking mixes on quality reference headphones as a second perspective.

 Setting them up properly